Martha: How long's it gonna take?

 - Action Prologue: The episode begins with a couple's flying car on a motorway being attacked by an unseen menace.

-- Aliens of London: Despite being New New York, every person you see (except Brannigan and the news anchor) sounds very much British due to the TARDIS' Translation Convention.
+- Aliens of London: Despite being New New York, everyone there (barring Brannigan and the news anchor) sounds very British due to the TARDIS' Translation Convention.

 The Doctor: Hardly know her.
 I was too busy showing off.